Gardening organically since 1968

-The compost is ready to use when it has turned into rich soil, and you cannot recognize individual ingredients anymore.
+The compost is ready to use when it has turned into rich soil, and you can barely individual ingredients anymore.
 In three months, start a new pile.
 Give your original pile two more months to decompose.
 The amount of compost will be much less than what you put into it; it will have broken down.
-Mix it deeply into your garden soil, or just spread it on top.
-You will be contributing to the Earth's topsoil.
+Mix it into your garden soil, or just spread it on top.
+You will be contributing to the topsoil of the Earth.

 Please send me your questions: email@example.com